artlimes/meteor-chrome-headless-spiderable/README.md

 We're working on more settings and options.

 ## Setup with Reaction Commerce
-[Reaction Commerce](https://reactioncommerce.com) is to most advanced open-source e-commerce platform built on Meteor and Node.
+[Reaction Commerce](https://reactioncommerce.com) is the most advanced open-source e-commerce platform built on Meteor and Node.
 You can make use of this plugin, by installing the [Reaction Commerce Caching Plugin](https://github.com/artlimes/reaction-commerce-caching-plugin).